yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 ### SVM Registers

-SVM registers are non-persistent ephemeral fixed-sized buffers used for the alleviation of running smart-contracts.
+SVM registers are non-persistent, ephemeral, fixed-sized buffers that make smart contracts run more smoothly.
-Each running SVM program can take advantage of these buffers, instead of defaulting to ask the runtime for more temporary memory cells, or for the use of the runtime stack.
-Each running SVM program is currently initialized with fixed registers settings of various sizes.
+Each running SVM  program can take advantage of these buffers when it would otherwise ask the runtime for more temporary memory cells, or use the runtime stack.
+Each running SVM program is currently initialized with their registers’ settings fixed at various sizes.

-Additionally, using the registers API can add some readability to the program's WebAssembly code.
+Additionally, using the registers' API can add some readability to the program's WebAssembly code.
 For example, let's assume our full-node is using **20 bytes (<=> 160 bits)** for account addresses and that a balance is represented as **i64** (which is a WebAssembly primitive).

-If we'd like to ask the full-node for a balance given its account address under a register, we might come up with runtime vmcall like
+If we'd like to ask the full-node for a balance, given its account address under a register, we might come up with runtime vmcall like
 **svm_get_balance_from_reg(160, 1) -> i64**<br/><br/>meaning:
 _"read **register #1** of type **160 bits** for the desired account address and return its balance as an **i64** integer"._

-Currently, the SVM registers settings for each running program consist of:
+Currently, the SVM registers' settings for each running program consist of:

 * 16 registers of **32 bits**
 * 16 registers of **64 bits**